Revenue & Pricing

 Reference Implementation

-- Off-chain service: Calls the Twitter API to verify whether a quote tweet exists
+- Off-chain service: Calls the Twitter API to verify whether a repost exists

-Core verification logic: Given a tweet_id and quoter_username, check whether the user has posted a tweet quoting the specified tweet.
+Core verification logic: Given a tweet_id and reposter_address (partyB's wallet address), look up their bound Twitter account and check whether that user has posted a repost of the specified tweet.